Want to learn how to make shoes bigger at home and/or with professional tools? Well, today you will learn how to stretch shoes in 6 different ways.

-Using rubbing alcohol is definitely a solver of the how to stretch out shoes problem, but is also a great way to break in new shoes in addition to footwear that requires a minor stretch.
+No, not that kind of alcohol, silly!
+Using rubbing alcohol – aka isopropyl alcohol – is definitely a solver of the how to stretch out shoes problem, but is also a great way to break in new shoes.
 I buy my rubbing alcohol from my nearby pharmacy or Walmart.

 And you can stretch your shoes with alcohol at home, so easily!
 I've used this trick a few times myself and it works miracles.
 There are two ways to show you how to stretch shoes with alcohol of the rubbing kind:

 - Wet a wad of cotton or a cotton ball/pad with rubbing alcohol.
 Then press it onto the desired, tight area of the shoe, transferring the liquid.
 Then, immediately put on the shoes & walk around.
-It's important to do this fast, as rubbing alcohol dries quickly and it will only act as a strong shoe stretcher when it is wet.
+It's important to do this fast, as rubbing alcohol dries quickly.
+It will only act as a strong shoe stretcher when it is wet.

 - For a shoe that is too tight all over, put on a pair of socks.
 The tighter your shoes, the thicker the socks!
 Soak the socks thoroughly with rubbing alcohol.
 Then, put your shoes on and walk around, stretching any particularly tight area with your foot, until the alcohol has evaporated & the socks are dry.

-I used them on a pair of hot pink satin espadrilles, and there was absolutely no discoloration or damage.
-However, some dyes may leak, so if you must go ahead with the “procedure”, test it on a small, non visible area first!
+I used them on this pair of pink satin espadrilles, and there was absolutely no discoloration or damage.
+However, some dyes may leak, so if you must go ahead with the “procedure”, test it on a small, non visible area first.

 Yes, the freezer.
-And before you get all grossed out by the prospect of mixing shoes with food, hear me out!
+And, it works overnight.
+But before you get all grossed out by the prospect of mixing shoes with food, hear me out!
 It's all very scientific 😉

-- Depending on your shoe size, fill a small to medium sized ziplock bag half full of water.
-1 for each shoe.
+- Depending on shoe size, fill 2 small to medium sized ziplock bag half full of water

-- Place each water-filled baggie into the shoes
+- Place each water-filled baggie into each shoes

 - Put both shoes into another larger plastic bag, to protect the shoes (and frozen produce!)